protortyp/melon/README.md

 ## Getting Started

-Install all tools using `cargo install --path .`
+Install all tools using `./install-all.sh`

 ### Start the Daemon